kakizaki55/kakizaki55/README.md

 ### About Me

-- 🌍 Japanese-American, living and working in Florence
 - 💻 Passionate about clean, effective code
 - 🚀 Focused on building things that matter
 - 🌱 Always learning new tools and approaches to modern challenges